nickschot/dacs-pi/SETUP.md

 Go to http://IP_ADDR:50070 to see the Hadoop status page.

 ## Going multinode
-Give each node a hostname in /etc/hostname (eg. node01, node02 etc.)
+Give each node a hostname in `/etc/hostname` (eg. node01, node02 etc.)
-Comment the line containing 127.0.1.1 with a # in /etc/hosts
+Comment the line containing 127.0.1.1 with a # in `/etc/hosts`

-Add hostname of the node which should be secondary namenode to masters configuration file in `/usr/local/hadoop/etc/hadoop/masters` (one per line)
+Add the hostname of the node which should be secondary namenode to masters configuration file in `/usr/local/hadoop/etc/hadoop/masters` on the master node (one per line)
-Add hostnames of nodes which should be data/task nodes to the slaves configuration file in `/usr/local/hadoop/etc/hadoop/slaves` (one per line)
+Add the hostnames of nodes which should be data/task nodes to the slaves configuration file in `/usr/local/hadoop/etc/hadoop/slaves` on the master node (one per line)

 - [ ] TODO: generate new SSH key for new node as in the beginning of this document

-`sudo reboot`
+Reboot the nodes: `sudo reboot`

 Make sure `/fs/hadoop/tmp` is empty on all nodes and reformat the datanodes from the master node with `hdfs namenode -format`
-Start Hadoop from the master node and check the status of the nodes on http://IP_ADDR:50070
+Now start Hadoop from the master node and check the status of the nodes on http://IP_ADDR:50070

 ## Dynamically adding slave nodes
 Make sure the new node(s) are configured the same as the other nodes (up until the namenode format).